mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 send messages and attachments without waiting for another user's reply.

-Messaging systems that implement MLS must provide a transport layer for delivering messages asynchronously.
-This transport layer must also support delivery ACKs and NACKs and a mechanism for retrying message delivery.
+Messaging systems that implement MLS must provide a transport layer for delivering messages asynchronously and reliably.

 ### Recovery After State Loss

 Conversation participants whose local MLS state is lost or corrupted must be able to reinitialize their state and continue participating in the conversation.
-This requires to keep track of the group key that must be used to decrypt the next message.
-Loss of the current group key may force the user to recompute it for the latest message and hence lose messages encrypted with keys in-between the old and the new group keys.
+This may entail some level of message loss, but should not result in permanent exclusion from the group.

 ### Support for Multiple Devices